Munster Junior Cup (rugby union)

 The Munster Junior Cup is a rugby union competition played in the province of Munster, Ireland.
 The competition was established for the stronger junior clubs and the second teams of the Senior clubs in the province of Munster.
-The current champions are Cork Constitution in 2025.
 The competition has traditionally been dominated by senior clubs.
+Current title holders Cork Constitution hold the record for the most wins with 21.